department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 **You can add your:**

 - Spouse (we recognize same-sex and common-law marriages)
-- Unmarried child (including a biological, adopted, or step child) who:
+- Unmarried child (including a biological, adopted, or stepchild) who:
   - Is under 18 years old, **or**
   - Is between the ages of 18 and 23 years old and enrolled in school full time, **or**
   - Became seriously disabled before they turned 18